MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch1.md

    > Note: there may be more assets needed later in this module.
 Follow these steps to import any assets mentioned from this point on.

+7. Import the ASA Module Pack using the same approach as importing the previous packages.

 ### Configuring your scene

 In this section, we will be adding prefabs and scripts into the scene to create a series of buttons that demonstrate the fundamentals of how both local anchors and Azure Spatial Anchors behave in an application.

-   7. In the "project" tab, underneath the "assets" folder, click on "ASAModuleAssets."
+8. In the "project" tab, underneath the "assets" folder, click on "ASAModuleAssets."
 Once selected you will see 2 prefabs, "ButtonParent" and "ParentAnchor."

 ![module2chapter1step5bim](images/module2chapter1step7im.PNG)